 Funding for the group was discontinued at the end of 2021.
 The group continued to operate in 2022 while Brooke was additionally coordinating the Physics of Parasitism network, but ceased operations at the end of the year.
 Brooke left the University of Würzburg in early 2023.

 2002-2006: PhD, Laboratory of Molecular Biology, Cambridge, UK

 2008-2014: Postdoc, Max F. Perutz Laboratories, Vienna, Austria

 2015-2022: Group leader, Cell and Developmental Biology, University of Würzburg

 The cytoskeleton of Trypanosoma brucei is essential for its viability, and contributes to a number of cellular processes including membrane trafficking and motility.

-The second main theme in the laboratory is focused around the actomyosin system in trypanosomes, and specifically their myosin motor proteins.
+Research in the laboratory primarily focused around the actomyosin system of trypanosomes, and specifically their myosin motor proteins.
 T. brucei exhibits a dramatically reduced actomyosin complement relative to metazoan cells, making it an ideal model system for some fundamental questions in eukaryotic cell biology.

 In addition, several discrete cytoskeleton-associated structures are clustered around the neck of the flagellar pocket, an invaginated subdomain of the plasma membrane which is the sole site of endo- and exocytosis in T. brucei.
 One of these structures is a multiprotein complex defined by the repeat-motif protein TbMORN1.
 The morphology, composition, and function of this complex was a second focus of Brooke's research.